russross/meddler/README.md

 Package docs: http://godoc.org/github.com/russross/sqlscan

-This is currently designed for Sqlite and MySQL.
-The low-level functions should be fine on PostgreSQL, but the high-level ones will probably run into trouble.
+This is currently designed for Sqlite, MySQL, and PostgreSQL, though it has not been tested on PostgreSQL.
+If you test it, please let me know if it works or not and I will update this README.

+To use with PostgreSQL, set the following:

+    sqlscan.Quote = "\""
+	sqlscan.Placeholder = "$1"
+	sqlscan.PostgreSQL = true

 High-level functions